-Watch my YouTube video recipe for step-by-step instructions for making these blueberry cinnamon crumble muffins!
+Watch my YouTube video recipe for step-by-step instructions for making these cinnamon crumble blueberry muffins!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 You’ll love how easy this muffin recipe really is!
 These blueberry muffins start with a simple buttermilk batter.
 The buttermilk makes the muffins extra fluffy!